-This setting, combined with the Activity Target setting described below, helps link the streak type to group, schedule, location, interaction, financial and attendance data.
+This setting, combined with the Activity Target setting described below, helps link the streak type to group, schedule, location, interaction and attendance data.
 There are several options to choose from:

-None

-You can choose not to have any Linked Activity.
-In this case you'll have to manage everything (enrollments, maps, exclusions) manually.

-• Attendance: Any

-Use this option to cast a wide net.
-As the name implies, this option will use any available attendance data to build streaks.
+- Any Attendance: Use this option to cast a wide net.
+As the name implies, this option will use any available attendance data to build streaks. - Group: You might use the group option to track streaks for something like weekend attendance.

-• Attendance: Group

-You might use the group option to track streaks for something like weekend attendance.
 In that case, the Activity Target would be the group you use for weekend attendance tracking.
-The locations and schedules associated with the group are then used to build the streak type maps.

-Attendance: Group Type

-If you select group type then all groups of a certain type (according to your Activity Target selection) will be included in the occurrence and engagement maps.
-For example, you may want to use this linked activity if you're tracking streaks for serving because, in many cases, serving groups all share the same group type.
+The locations and schedules associated with the group are then used to build the streak type maps. - Group Type: If you select group type then all groups of a certain type (according to your Activity Target selection) will be included in the occurrence and engagement maps.
+For example, you may want to use this linked activity if you're tracking streaks for serving because, in many cases, serving groups all share the same group type. - Group Type Purpose: With this option, all groups under any group types that share the same purpose are used to build occurrence and engagement maps.

-• Attendance: Group Type Purpose

-With this option, all groups under any group types that share the same purpose are used to build occurrence and engagement maps.
 For example, you might have two different group types that both contain serving groups.
-You'll pick the specific purpose in the Activity Target field below.

-• Attendance: Check-In Configuration

-If you select this option then any group that's used in the specified Activity Target check-in configuration will count toward the occurrence and engagement maps.
-This option is probably best for more complex streaks, like tracking children's check-in.
+You'll pick the specific purpose in the Activity Target field below. - Check In Config: If you select this option then any group that's used in the specified Activity Target check-in configuration will count toward the occurrence and engagement maps.
+This option is probably best for more complex streaks, like tracking children's check-in. - Interactions: You can use interaction data to drive your streaks.

-Interactions

-You can use interaction data to drive your streaks.
 You can choose either Interaction Channels, Interaction Components or Interaction Mediums as the Linked Activity.
 This is a great way to track engagement beyond traditional in-person attendance.

-• Financial Transaction

-Giving is another area where a person can have a streak.
-You can optionally limit the financial transactions that are evaluated for the streak to a specified account.

-It's important to remember that for this example we're using the Attendance: Group linked activity.
+It's important to remember that for this example we're using the Group linked activity.